-- We advise you to reconsider your need to travel to Egypt due to ongoing civil unrest and the threat of terrorist attack.
-Australians in Egypt who are concerned for their safety should consider leaving by commercial means.
+- We advise you to reconsider your need to travel to Egypt due to ongoing political tension and the threat of terrorist attack.

 - Since the political upheavals in early 2011, protests have occurred across Egypt, including in Cairo, Alexandria, Ismailia and Port Said.
 Protests can turn violent with little warning.
 A large number of deaths and injuries have occurred in clashes between protesters and the security forces throughout Egypt.

-- A series of small explosions occurred in Cairo in late June 2014, causing several deaths and injuries.
-Other terrorist attacks have taken place in Egypt in 2014, including a large explosion targeting the police headquarters in Cairo in January 2014.
+- Small explosions, resulting in death and injury, continue to occur regularly in Cairo.
+These occur most commonly around government buildings, but have also occurred in the vicinity of metro stations and universities.
+A large explosion targeted the police headquarters in Cairo in January 2014.
 Further such attacks are likely.
 Australians in Cairo should exercise particular caution in the vicinity of Government buildings.
-See under Terrorism for further information.
+See the Safety and security section for further information.

-- On 16 February a bomb explosion on a tourist bus in Taba, South Sinai, close to the Israeli border, killed four people and injured many.
+- In February 2014 a bomb explosion on a tourist bus in Taba, South Sinai, close to the Israeli border, killed four people and injured many.
 The extremist group which claimed responsibility for the attack may continue to target tourists and tourist infrastructure in South Sinai.
 You should reconsider your need to travel to South Sinai, including to the resort area of Sharm el Sheikh.

-- Travellers to Sharm el Sheikh are strongly encouraged to travel by air and avoid unnecessary road travel outside of Sharm el Sheikh.
-There have been a number of abductions involving foreign nationals in South Sinai, including on the road to St Catherine’s Monastery, with foreign tourists being held by gunmen before later being released.
+- Australians who choose to travel to Sharm el Sheikh are strongly encouraged to travel by air and avoid unnecessary road travel outside of Sharm el Sheikh.
+There have been a number of abductions involving foreign nationals in South Sinai, including on the road to St Catherine’s Monastery.

-- We strongly advise Australians not to travel to the Governorate of North Sinai, including the Taba-Suez Road, due to the high threat of terrorist attack and risks posed by violent criminals.
-See under Safety and Security: Terrorism for further details.
+- We strongly advise Australians not to travel to the Governorate of North Sinai, including along the Taba-Suez Road, due to the high threat of terrorist attack and risks posed by violent criminals.
+Following a suicide car bombing which killed 30 Egyptian soldiers in October 2014, a state of emergency has been declared in the Governorate of North Sinai and dusk to dawn curfews imposed.
+The border crossing to Gaza at Rafah has been closed indefinitely.
+See the Safety and Security section for further details.

 - Be a smart traveller.
 Before heading overseas: